-[Ed.
-Note: This has obviously become an incendiary post, to the point of going viral.
+[Please Read: This has obviously become an incendiary post, to the point of going viral.
 If you are a #MGTOW and wish to take me to task for having a happy, fulfilling relationship to a wonderful woman, I've already responded to similar comments more than enough times below.
 Going forward, I'll only be approving well-articulated comments that add something new to the conversation.
-Please read this other post before commenting if you're unsure about my gender-neutral position on human behavior.]
+Please read this other post before commenting to gain clarity on my gender-neutral position on human behavior.]

 A while back I was on a coaching call with a woman who happens to be smart, successful and beautiful.
 We were actively discussing creative ways she might encourage the kind of man she deserves to introduce himself, start a conversation and sweep her off of her feet.